niftylab/laygo2/docs_workspace/docs_sphinx/source/trial.md

 The resulting layout of the NAND gate is shown in the figure below:

 ![laygo2 nand gate](../assets/img/user_guide_nandgate.png "laygo2 NAND gate layout")

+## Trial in SKY130 technology

+An example tutorial of laygo2 in SkyWater [SKY130](https://skywater-pdk.readthedocs.io/en/main/) technology can be found in this [link](https://laygo2-sky130-docs.readthedocs.io/en/latest/).